UgDevOfc/ug-webAdminPanel/README.md

 <br/>

 # Attention!
 ### ug-webAdminPanel is currently in BETA Mode!
 So, bugs are normal to be found or to have in the panel!
-So, we ask that, if you find some bugs, to open an Issue ticket in Github section by clicking [here](https://github.com/UgScripts/ug-webAdminPanel/issues/new) or to go into our Discord Support Server clicking [here](https://discord.gg/X6g5GcbjbG)!
+So, we ask that if you find some bugs, to open an Issue ticket in Github section by clicking [here](https://github.com/UgDevOfc/ug-webAdminPanel/issues/new) or to go into our Discord Support Server clicking [here](https://discord.gg/XPbfb3AReH)!

 ## Features:
 - Login Page